List of submissions to the 78th Academy Awards for Best Foreign Language Film

-This is a list of submissions to the 78th Academy Awards for Best Foreign Language Film.
-The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film every year since the award was created in 1956.
-The award is handed out annually by the Academy to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
+This is a list of submissions to the 78th Academy Awards for the Best Foreign Language Film.
+The Academy of Motion Picture Arts and Sciences (AMPAS) has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film every year since the award was created in 1956.
+The award is presented annually by the Academy to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.

-For the 78th Academy Awards, sixty-two countries submitted films to the Academy, and fifty-eight of those films were accepted for review by the Academy.
-The submissions of Austria and Greece were rejected before the formal review process and the submissions of Uruguay and Venezuela did not appear in the final list; meanwhile, those from Bolivia, Netherlands, Singapore and Tajikistan were later disqualified by the Academy.
-Costa Rica, Iraq and Fiji submitted films for the first time.
+For the 78th Academy Awards, the submitted motion pictures must have first been released theatrically in their respective countries between 1 October 2004 and 30 September 2005.
+The deadline for submissions to the Academy was 3 October 2005.
+62 countries submitted films, and 58 were found to be eligible by AMPAS and screened for voters.
+Bolivia, Netherlands, Singapore and Tajikistan were later disqualified by the Academy, leaving 54 eligible entries.
+Costa Rica, Fiji, and Iraq submitted films for the first time..
+The five nominees were announced on 31 January 2006.

 South Africa won the award for the first time with Tsotsi by Gavin Hood.